Gifted for Outreach

 A church can’t reach everyone.
 That’s why choosing specific segments as your outreach focus and target is important.
 It allows your church to formulate specific ministries that meet the specific needs of community segments.
 Different clusters (with different lifestyle and psychographic characteristics) require different ministries and strategies designed to meet their real needs and lead them to Christ.

 Many classification schemes for segmentation exist.
 Each system is slightly different, but they all have the same result.
 They separate a defined population—city, town or region—into distinct, identifiable groups with specific lifestyle and psychographic characteristics.
 Two segmentation systems are recommended here:

 - PRIZM Premier – PRIZM Premier is a segmentation system from Claritas that harness both household and geographic level data.
 The 68 segments are arranged in two parts—social groups and lifestage groups.
 Social groups are classified by three levels of affluence (low, moderate and high) and by four levels of urbanization (urban, 2nd city, suburban and town and rural).
 Lifestage groups are classified by the same three levels of affluence and by three categories of age-and-children combinations (younger years, family life and mature years).

 - MOSAIC – MOSAIC is a geodemographic segmentation system developed by Experian and marketed in over twenty countries worldwide.
 Read more about MOSAIC methodology here.
 The 71 MOSAIC clusters are used by The Leavell Center for Evangelism and Church Growth at New Orleans Baptist Theological Seminary.

 Let’s give this a try!
-Click here and enter a U.S. zip code to see what a sample segmentation profile for your community looks like.
-A PRIZM profile illustrates the power and ministry uses of segmentation data.
+Click here and enter a U.S. zip code to see what your community’s segmentation profile looks like.
+A PRIZM Premier profile illustrates the power and ministry uses of segmentation data.

 Sample Outreach Focus